DavidMunera28/IS601-final-project/InitialSet.md

 A website featuring intuitive navigation, links to relevant social media, informative, appealing, and brand-consistent home and about pages, and an updates page formatted in the style of a company blog.

+### Story 2-1

+**Description:** Frida was intrigued by the text that was written on the homepage describing what WayWize is.

+**Action:** Navigates through the website

+**Result:** Clicks on the different tabs, and learns more about WayWize

+### Story 2-2

+**Description:** Frida was captivated by section 1 promoting WayWize and how they send out weekly newsletters that she is able to subscribe to, at the end she noticed that there was a subscribe button

+**Action:** Frida scrolls through our website gathering more information

+**Result:** Going through each tab and section trying to contact us

+### Story 2-3

+**Description:** Section 2 talked about the constant updates and changes that are being made at WayWize.
+The text went into detail about what is being changed, and that was what caught Frida’s attention most.

+**Action:** She continued to look at how many updates WayWize has made and how often

+**Result:** Interested about how we are always keeping up to date with the company

+### Story 2-4

+**Description:** While Frida was scrolling through the homepage, she noticed the testimonial section.
+Within this section, WayWize caught her eyes attention by listing the companies that are associated with us.

+**Action:** Due to being interested, she continues her research on the companies and WayWize

+**Result:** Interested in investing in WayWize

+### Story 2-5

+**Description:** Frida is interested by what she’s seen so far and would like to navigate to other areas of WayWize’s website (or other online presence).

+**Action:** Sees a navigation bar at the top of the page.

+**Result:** N/A - Information only (Test for presence of navbar with certain links).

+### Story 2-6

+**Description:** Frida is interested by what she’s seen so far and would like to navigate to other areas of WayWize’s website (or other online presence).

+**Action:** Sees a footer section at the bottom of the page.

+**Result:** N/A - Information only (Test for presence of navbar with certain links, social media icons, and a ‘Subscribe’ button).

+### Story 2-7a

+**Description:** Frida would like to learn more about the company’s history, mission, values, and leadership team.

+**Action:** Click on the “About” link in the navigation bar.

+**Result:** The WayWize about page appears.
+Title of page is ‘About’.

+### Story 2-7b

+**Description:** Frida would like to learn more about the company’s history, mission, values, and leadership team.

+**Action:** Click on the “About” link in the footer links section.

+**Result:** The WayWize about page appears.
+Title of page is ‘About’.

+### Story 2-7c

+**Description:** Frida has navigated to the ‘About’ page and would like to see an overview about WayWize as a company.

+**Action:** Read ‘Overview’ section of about page.

+**Result:** Section features…
+* An image
+* A header with text ‘Overview’
+* At least one paragraph of subtext providing overview information about the company.
+* (Should be editable by the site owners with Markdown).

+### Story 2-7d

+**Description:** Frida has navigated to the ‘About’ page and would like to see information about WayWize’s company mission, vision, and values.

+**Action:** Read What We Stand For section of about page.

+**Result:** Section features…
+* An image
+* A header with text ‘What We Stand For’
+* Three subheaders with text ‘Mission’, ‘Vision’ and ‘Values’,
+* Paragraph text under ‘Mission’
+* Paragraph text under ‘Vision’
+* List with at least 5 bullets under ‘Values’
+* (Should be editable by the site owners with Markdown).

+### Story 2-7e

+**Description:** Frida has navigated to the ‘About’ page and would like to see information about WayWize’s leadership team.

+**Action:** Read ‘Our People’ section of about page.

+**Result:** Section features…
+* A header with text ‘Our People’
+* Three ‘people’ featured
+* Each person has a portrait
+* Each person has a name
+* Each person has a position/role
+* Each person has a short biography
+* (Should be editable by the site owners with Markdown).

+### Story 2-8a

+**Description:** Frida would like to learn more about recent company updates, such as organizational news, initiatives, customer success stories, and industry-relevant postings.

+**Action:** Click on the “Updates” link in the navigation bar.

+**Result:** The WayWize updates page appears.
+Title of page is ‘Updates’.

+### Story 2-8b

+**Description:** Frida would like to learn more about recent company updates, such as organizational news, initiatives, customer success stories, and industry-relevant postings.

+**Action:** Click on the “Updates” link in the footer links section.

+**Result:** The WayWize updates page appears.
+Title of page is ‘Updates’.

+### Story 2-8c

+**Description:** Frida has navigated to the ‘Updates’ and would like to read some posts from the WayWize team.

+**Action:** Read ‘Updates’ page contents.

+**Result:** Page features at least one article.
+Each post displayed shows a title and date.

+### Story 2-8d

+**Description:** Frida sees a post she is interested in reading the contents of.

+**Action:** Click the post title.

+**Result:** The post’s respective page appears.

+### Story 2-8e

+**Description:** Frida reviews the post page she opened.

+**Action:** Read post page contents.

+**Result:** Each post displays…
+* A header featuring the post’s title text
+* A post date
+* Post contents
+* A link to return back to the ‘Updates’ page.
+* (Should be editable by the site owners with Markdown).

+### Story 2-9a

+**Description:** Frida would like to return to the home page to reference some information on it.

+**Action:** Click on the “Home” link in the navigation bar.

+**Result:** The WayWize home page appears.

+### Story 2-9b

+**Description:** Frida would like to return to the home page to reference some information on it.

+**Action:** Click on the “Home” link in the footer links section.

+**Result:** The WayWize home page appears.

+### Story 2-10a

+**Description:** Frida would like to view or follow WayWize on LinkedIn.

+**Action:** Click on the LinkedIn icon in the footer social section.

+**Result:** The WayWize LinkedIn profile appears.

+### Story 2-10b

+**Description:** Frida would like to view or follow WayWize on Twitter/X.

+**Action:** Click on the Twitter/X icon in the footer social section.

+**Result:** The WayWize LinkedIn profile appears.

+### Story 2-10c

+**Description:** Frida would like to view or follow WayWize on Facebook.

+**Action:** Click on the Facebook icon in the footer social section.

+**Result:** The WayWize LinkedIn profile appears.

 ## Epic #3: Action

 A signup for a newsletter which provides customers with more information about WayWize including upcoming events, updates, etc.